Hamakua Biochar Initiative

 Responsibility / Opportunity

-What or wherever the setting, the emission products of fossil fuel consumption include Greenhouse Gases (GHGs).
-However the sourcing &/or refining of the fossil fuel is green-washed the byproducts of its consumption are still GHGs.
+What or wherever the setting, the emission products of burning fossil fuel or municipal solid waste (MSW) include Greenhouse Gases (GHGs).
+The sourcing or refining of fossil fuel might be green-washed by its producers, but the concerning byproduct of its combustion is still CO2.

 The resulting increased atmospheric CO2 concentration is the main cause of climate change.
-Increased concentrations of methane (CH4) and nitrous oxide (N2O) are also contributory and require management, especially from agricultural sources.
+Increased concentrations of methane (CH4) and nitrous oxide (N2O) are also contributory and require more rigorous management.
 Concentrations of the latter two, and other GHGs, are frequently expressed as CO2 equivalents (CO2e), i.e., the mass of CO2 which would cause an equivalent global warming impact.
 This worsening condition is the current state of our atmosphere.

 The reduction of GHG emissions is a primary method in the solution to climate change.
-More accurately the reduction in NET GHG emissions, which includes all the technologies contributing to the removal and sequestration of atmospheric carbon, i.e., CO2.
-Sequestration refers to that carbon’s permanent or near permanent removal from the atmosphere so it’s unable to contribute to future atmospheric CO2 increases.
+More accurately the reduction in NET GHG emissions, which also includes all the technologies contributing to the removal and sequestration of atmospheric CO2.
+Sequestration refers to that carbon’s permanent or near permanent removal from the atmosphere so it no longer contributes to global warming.

 The Hamakua Biochar Initiative